 What is PCOS?

-Polycystic Ovarian Syndrome (PCOS) is complex.
-The more you can understand what's happening within your body and why the more power you have to heal yourself.
+Polycystic Ovarian Syndrome (PCOS) is complex and involves more than just the hormones.
+It is common among women of reproductive age and the more you can understand what's happening within your body and why, the more power you have to improve your situation.

 Don’t worry if you don’t get the whole picture.
 Some of the pathophysiology below is technical.
 But if you get the general idea that’s fine.